 2.4 We provide our Service to you through this dedicated, secure website and any other secure website we may choose to use.

 2.5 Like all companies, we are registered with the Australian Securities and Investments Commission (ASIC).
 We comply with applicable financial services and corporate laws.
-We are a corporate authorised representative (No. 001233660) of Fundhost Limited (ABN 69 092 517 087, AFSL No. 233045) (Fundhost).
+We are a corporate authorised representative (No. 001233660) of Fundhost Limited (ABN 69 092 517 087, AFSL No. 233045) (Fundhost) and of Havana Financial Services Pty Ltd (ABN 90 619 804 518, AFSL No. 500435) (Havana).
 Fundhost is also regulated by the ASIC.
 Fundhost is the responsible entity of each of the Trends.

 3 Your Membership